 In This Article

-Improving your gut microbiome can have a profound effect on your overall health and how you feel every day.
+If you’re looking for proactive ways to optimize your health, it may be best to start with your gut.
+Improving your gut microbiome through fiber intake can affect your overall health and how you feel every day.

-Nutrition experts recommend eating between 25 and 30 grams of fiber a day to reduce the risk of heart disease, stroke, type 2 diabetes, and colon cancer.
+Health experts recommend eating between 25 and 30 grams of fiber daily to optimize your digestive health.5

 Know Your DNA Reviews